-Learning Outcome Learning Ob- jective At the end of the JCSP, stu- - At the end of the JCSP, stu- dents will be able to translate C501a Explain the conceptual underpinnings of national security; state power and its usage; and approaches to strategic studies.
-C501b Describe the international context (factors, actors, and systems) within which Canadian national policies are generated, and recog- nize how they affect the Canadian defence establishment.
-C501 national security strategy into military responses in the con- C501c Examine the domestic and structural factors that influence Cana- dian governance, policymaking and response mechanisms. temporary operating environ- ment.
-C501d Illustrate the process by which national strategy is formulated and defence requirements are determined.
-C501e Identify current Canadian national security-related policies; recog- nize their impacts on the Canadian defence establishment; and em- ploy them in a whole-of-government approach.
-C501f Critique Canada's current national defence strategy within the con- text of emerging strategic issues, challenges, and opportunities.
+Learning Outcome Learning Objective C501a Explain the conceptual underpinnings of national security; state power and its usage; and approaches to strategic studies.
+At the end of the JCSP, students will be able to translate national security C501b Describe the international context (factors, actors, and systems) within which Canadian national policies are generated, and recognize how they affect the Canadian defence establishment. strategy into military C501c Examine the domestic and structural factors that influence Canadian governance, policymaking and response mechanisms.
+C501 responses in the contemporary operating C501d Illustrate the process by which national strategy is formulated and defence requirements are determined. environment.
+C501e Identify current Canadian national security-related policies; recognize their impacts on the Canadian defence establishment; and employ them in a whole-of-government approach.
+C501f Critique Canada's current national defence strategy within the context of emerging strategic issues, challenges, and opportunities.